 Look for these key features when evaluating your options:

-Strong encryption - such as AES-256 (Advanced Encryption Standard), widely trusted across industries.
+AES-256 encryption (Advanced Encryption Standard), widely trusted across industries.

 Recipient authentication - verify that only the right person can open the message.